amzn/style-dictionary/docs/assets/properties.md

 Style properties are stored a collection of JSON or JS module files.
 We usually keep them in a `properties` directory, but you can put them wherever you like, they just need to be referenced in the `source` attribute on your `config.json` file.

-A property is collection of attributes that describe any fundamental/atomic visual style.
-Each attribute is a key:value pair.
-A property name and its value are considered a design token (or design variable, design variable, design constant, design atom).
+A property is a collection of attributes that describe any fundamental/atomic visual style.
+Each attribute is a `key:value` pair.
+A property name and its value are considered a design token (or design variable/constant/atom).

 ![](assets/property-definitions.png)